 acr_values

 OPTIONAL.
 Requested Authentication Context Class Reference values.
-Space-separated string that specifies the acr values that the Authorization Server MUST use for processing requests from this Client.
+Space-separated string that specifies the acr values that the Authorization Server is being requested to use for processing this authentication request, with the values appearing in order of preference.
 The Authentication Context Class satisfied by the authentication performed is returned as the acr Claim Value, as specified in Section 2.2 (ID Token).
+The acr Claim is requested as a Voluntary Claim by this parameter.